tomorroN/aws-solution-architect/services-notes.md

 **AWS Database Migration Service** - helps you migrate databases to AWS quickly and securely.
 The source database remains fully operational during the migration, minimizing downtime to applications that rely on the database.
 With AWS Database Migration Service, you can continuously replicate your data with high availability and consolidate databases into a petabyte-scale data warehouse by streaming data to Amazon Redshift and Amazon S3.
 ![img.png](diagrams/aws-database-migration-service.png)

+**AWS Schema Conversion Tool (AWS SCT)** - tool to convert your existing database schema from one database engine to another.

 **Amazon GuardDuty** - Threat detection service that continuously monitors for malicious activity and unauthorized behavior.
 GuardDuty analyzes continuous streams of meta-data generated from your account and network activity found in AWS CloudTrail Events,